canjs/canjs/guides/getting-started-tutorial/tutorial.md

 is an observable object that, as its name implies, contains the state of your application.
 Where other application frameworks model their applications with routes, controllers, etc., CanJS takes a more unified, semantic approach.
-It encapsulates the state of your application into an object.
-This is a very powerful approach to writing applications—freeing developers from many of the constraints of a DOM-centric paradigm to think more directly about the application itself.
+It encapsulates the state of your application.
+This is a very powerful approach to writing applications that freeis developers from many of the constraints of a DOM-centric paradigm, allowing them to think more directly about the application itself.

 <a name="routing"></a>